nicholasferguson/Portable_SIMD/Readme.md

 =====================================================
 	+ Built all code under Windows 10, with Visual Studio 2015, x64
 	  with gtest 1.7.0

+	  Path to gtest on your machine needs to be added to project file, before you can build.

 	+ This project is to test a SIMD type API, based on VecCore/VecGeom, that could allow switching SIMD wrappers, such as UMESIMD or VC.
 In this test, I reorganized code.